sequpt/ctk/README.md

     // Calling malloc(0) is implemtentation-defined, ctk_malloc(0) return NULL
     // in this case.
     char * str_cpy = ctk_malloc(0);
-    // Will trigger because of the above if(str_cpy == NULL) {
+    // Will trigger because of the above.
+Some implementations of malloc()
+    // return a non-null pointer, giving the wrong impression that the
+    // allocation succeeded when it's actually an undefined behavior to
+    // dereference that pointer.
+    if(str_cpy == NULL) {
         fprintf(stderr, "ctk_malloc() failed!\n");
     }
     char * str_cpy = ctk_malloc(strlen(str) + 1);
-    // Won't trigger(not taking into account possible errors on the system side) if(str_cpy == NULL) {
+    // Won't trigger(not taking into account possible errors on the system side). if(str_cpy == NULL) {
         fprintf(stderr, "ctk_malloc() failed!\n");
     }
     strcpy(str_cpy, str);
     printf("%s\n", str_cpy);
-    // Free str_cpy and set it to NULL(notice the `&`)
-    ctk_free(&str_cpy);
-    // OK: str_cpy has been set to NULL free(str_cpy);
+    // A pointer should be set to NULL immediately after being freed.
+    // ctk_free() does that automatically by taking a double pointer. ctk_free(&str_cpy);
+    // Freeing a pointer two times in a row is an undefined behavior, freeing a
+    // NULL pointer isn't.
+    free(str_cpy);

     return EXIT_SUCCESS;